Inactivating reference codes

 To manage the unused reference codes in your Network instance, you can inactivate the codes.
 This includes any code that you've added to your instance as well as Veeva OpenData codes for countries that you don't subscribe to.

-When the codes are inactivated, they cannot be used because they will not be available in your Network instance.
+When codes are inactivated, they cannot be used because they will not be available in your Network instance.

-Before you inactivate reference codes in your Network instance, use reports to query your Network instance to ensure that no records are using the codes that you want to inactivate.
 If reporting is not enabled in your instance, consider exporting a target subscription that exports all of the records.

 Only inactivate codes in lists for which you are loading data.